List of tallest buildings in Yangon

-This is a list of the tallest buildings in the city of Yangon.
-The list includes habitable buildings standing at or above 90 m but excludes other tall structures such as the Shwedagon Pagoda in the city proper, or buildings elsewhere in the Yangon Region, such as those in Thanlyin.
+This is a list of the tallest buildings in Yangon, the most populous city of Myanmar.
+The list includes skyscrapers and high-rise building standing at or above 90 m but excludes other tall structures such as the Shwedagon Pagoda in the city proper, or buildings elsewhere in the Yangon Region, such as those in Thanlyin.

 Yangon has the vast majority of the tallest buildings in the country.
-Its tallest buildings are high rises, with the majority being condominiums.
-The city does not have a skyscraper—i.e. one at least 150 m tall as defined by the Council on Tall Buildings and Urban Habitat and Emporis— and will not have one as long as the current zoning regulations, which cap the maximum height at 127 m above sea level, (75% of the Shwedagon Pagoda's sea level height) remain in place.
+The city currently does not have a single skyscraper exceeding 150 m in height as defined by the Council on Tall Buildings and Urban Habitat and will not have one as long as the current zoning regulations, which cap the maximum height at 127 m above sea level, (75% of the Shwedagon Pagoda's sea level height) remain in place.
 The regulations came into effect after a proposal to build a 195 m tower in downtown Yangon was defeated by local conservationists in 2014.